I kipped in the car the night before this walk at the Forestry Commission car park just to the west of the start point.

 The weather was less promising.
 All of the tops were covered.
 The forecast was not promising in terms of views, though there was likely to be little rain and the wind was supposed to be moderate.
 Still when one has come so far….

-The road deteriorated a little where it split with a turn to the left at a bridge to go to the base of the dam and then ceased to be tarmaced at a second junction 500 yards further along at a sign announcing the Fannich Estate.
-But the way remained good and the road reverts to tarmac once it rounds the southern spur of An Coileachan ¾ mile or so beyond some quarry workings.
+The road deteriorated a little where it split with a turn to the left at a bridge to go to the base of the dam.
+It then ceased to be tarmaced at a second junction 500 yards further along at a sign announcing the Fannich Estate.
+But the way remained good.
+The road reverts to tarmac once it rounds the southern spur of An Coileachan ¾ mile or so beyond some quarry workings.
 From there it was an easy ride.

 I stopped at what looked to be a relatively new deer fence with attendant cattle/deer grid at the Alltan Caoruinn.
 I stashed my bike under the bridge there and headed north on a line diverging from the fence.
 It had taken me almost an hour to reach this point almost a mile short of the Lodge and its attendant buildings.
 The ground was remarkably dry, almost crunchy under foot.
 It only took me about 20 minutes to reach cloud level.
 From there it was a straightforward plod up to the summit.
 I reached it at 9.30am – so 2 hours 50 minutes from leaving the car.